Skip to main content

 Acts of financial exploitation may constitute a Criminal Code offence.
 While the police may not be able to recoup the direct loss to the victim, in certain circumstances, they may be able to investigate the alleged Criminal Code violation, perhaps preventing the perpetrator from victimizing others.
 Report instances of financial exploitation that are offences against rights of property under varying sections of the Criminal Code, including theft (section 322), theft by a person holding a power of attorney (section 331), misappropriation of money held under direction (section 332(1)), theft or forgery of credit card (section 342), theft from mail (section 356).
 Concerns of financial exploitation, fraud and forgery should be reported to the RCMP or local police agency, citing the above Criminal Code provisions as applicable.

-To report suspected consumer or investment fraud, submit a complaint to FCNB.
+To report suspected consumer or investment fraud, submit a complaint to the Commission.